 If you fancy yourself having a grubby time in a 15th century castle where swords, shields and fighting knights are your condiments served along with meaty big portions, then look no further.

-One trip to the Sir Lancelot medieval restaurant in Budapest, and you’ll know why this place is special.
+One trip to the Sir Lancelot medieval restaurant in Budapest, and you’ll know why this place is special and filled with Hungarian food.
 The portions are enormous and are meant for sharing with no forks and knives, all meant to be eaten with hand as you grab fistfuls of grub and smear excess barbecue sauce on your bib.

 There are belly dancers, sword fighters and fire dances enough to keep you entertained through the entire night with their dangerous feats.
 It was a fun restaurant for us to rest our tired souls after cycling in the heat for days along the Danube.